-Examples of Request for Orders (RFOs) include (but are not limited to) requests for:
+Examples of RFOs include (but are not limited to) requests for the following:

 - An enforceable parenting plan

-- Modification of an existing child support or spousal support order
+- Modification of existing child support or a spousal support order

 - An order for lawyer fees or costs

 - Reinstatement as a beneficiary of a life or health insurance policy

 Your declaration will be read by your judge and possibly your court mediator, if child custody is at issue.
 Your spouse will also read it.
 If you establish strong enough facts, it may give you leverage to settle issues before they go to the courtroom.

 We compiled these 10 tips to help you craft a declaration that’s on point.